-If a page doesn't specify a lang attribute,
+If a page doesn't specify a language for the

 a screen reader assumes the page is in the default language

-that the user chose when setting up their screen reader.
+that the user chose when setting up the screen reader,

 often making it impossible to understand the content.